Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Preliminary and notations

-The domain of $\text{Ch}$ is a linear space denoted by $W^{1,2}:=W^{1.2}(X)$ and called the Sobolev space.
-For $f$ in $W^{1,2}$, we identify the canonical element $|\nabla f|$ called minimal relaxed gradient as the unique element with minimal $L^2$-norm, also minimal in $m$-a.e. sense, in the set
+The domain of $\mathrm{Ch}$ is a linear space denoted by $W^{1,2}:=W^{1.2}(X)$ and is called the Sobolev space.
+For $f$ in $W^{1,2}$, we identify the canonical element $|\nabla f|$ called the minimal relaxed gradient as the unique element with minimal $L^2$-norm, also minimal in the $m$-a.e. sense, in the set